grame-cncm/faustwebsite/_posts/2014-02-14-faust-and-webaudio-api.markdown

 #### Polyphonic instruments ####

 Polyphonic instruments can be produced.
 Starting from a monophonic DSP, an when using Emscripten, a polyphonic voice manager coded in C++ allocates voices, instantiates several DSP instances and is compiled in asm.js using the Emscripten chain.
 When using the internal asm.js backend, the polyphonic code is written in JavaScript.
 Web MIDI inputs are connected and used to trigger the sound generation.
-Only keyOn and keyOff events are handled right now.
+Only **keyOn** and **keyOff** events are handled right now.
 Use the following command to generate a polyphonic version :

     faust2webaudioasm -poly piano.dsp

 The DSP has to be allocated and used with the following kind of code:

-    var DSP = faust.piano_poly(audio_context, buffer_size);
+    var dsp = faust.piano_poly(audio_context, buffer_size);
-    DSP.start();
+    dsp.start();
-    DSP.keyOn(channel, pitch, velocity);
+    dsp.keyOn(channel, pitch, velocity);
-    DSP.keyOff(channel, pitch);
+    dsp.keyOff(channel, pitch);

 The JavaScript code can possibly be controlled using the [Web MIDI API](https://www.w3.org/TR/webmidi/).